OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

 hypothesis.
 From there, we merely need to show that reversing the original reduction process preserves the desired property.
+Since we controlled the reduction process, we control the reversal of this reduction.

 In contrast, consider what is required if we attempt to "build" from a set of lines of size :math:`n-1` to one of size